vectordotdev/vector/docs/highlights/2020-10-27-kubernetes-integration.md

 After eight months of development, [83 pull requests][kubernetes_pull_requests], and intensive QA in clusters producing over 30 terabytes per day, we’re pleased to announce Vector's first-class Kubernetes integration.
-It is our intent for Vector to become the single, best platform for all Kubernetes observability data.
+It is our intent for Vector to become the single, best platform for collecting and processing all Kubernetes observability data.

 For more details, checkout the
 [Kubernetes announcement blog post][announcement_post].

+## Feature highlights

+1.  [**A new `kubernetes_logs` source**][kubernetes_logs_source] - A new source
+    designed to handle the intricacies of Kuberenetes log collection.
+It'll collect all Pod logs, merge split logs together, and enrich them with k8s metadata.
+2.  [**`file` source performance improvements**][file_source_improvements] -
+    Vector's [`file` source][file_source] powers the new `kubernetes_logs` source, and to keep up with very large Kubernetes deployments we invested in performance improvements.
+We were able to improve throughput by over 25% across the board.
+This [further raises the bar][file_soure_benchmarks] in file tailing performance.
+2.  [**Adaptive Request Currency (ARC)**][adaptive_concurrency_post] -
+    A new Vector feature designed to automatically optimize HTTP communication in the fact of ever changing environments like Kubernetes.
+It does away with static rate limits and raises the performance and reliability of your entire observability infrastructure.

 ## Get Started

 To cut straight to the chase, check out our Kubernetes installation instructions:

 <Jump to="/docs/setup/installation/platforms/kubernetes/#install">Kubernetes Installation Instructions</Jump>

-## Notable features

-1. A new [`kubernetes_logs` source] that:
-   1. Automatically collects all Node logs.
-   2. Automatically merges split logs due to the 12kb Docker limit.
-   3. Enriches logs with Kubernetes metdata.
-   4. Provides robust filtering options for Pod inclusion/exclusion.
-   5. Is designed for scale.
-Vector is routinely benchmarked at 150k messages per second tailing hundreds of files.
-2.
-3. Composable design that allows k8s operators to include Vector in restricted and unrestricted setups.

-Prometheus integrations

-PS - we also launched a new [adapative concurrency feature][adative_concurrency_post] that compliments our Kubernetes integration.

 ## Future plans